 How to improve your flash photography

 This blog is the third article I have written on using your Flash.
 My first one was about avoiding the dreadful red-eye syndrome.
 The second article I wrote was about whether you should use Flash.
-Finally, I want to address specifically the technique of off-camera flash.
+Finally, I want to address the technique of off-camera Flash specifically.

 First, let’s start with what we do know about Flash.
-We know that most cameras with a flash built in them give straight on harsh light and are subject to red eye.
-The red eye is due to the flash is proximity to the lens.
-Sometimes this is the only option you may have for a situation.
-In this case, getting the photo is more important than no photo.
+We know that most cameras with flash built-in give straight-on harsh light and are subject to red eyes.
+The red eye is due to the Flash being near the lens.
+Sometimes, this is the only option you may have for a situation.
+In this case, getting the photo is more important than not having a picture.
 Almost every point-and-shoot has a flash built into them, and most people’s photos have this harsh look.
-The other place we see this flash is in crime scene photography, which has been made more famous through TV shows like the CSI series.
+The other place we see this Flash is in crime scene photography, which has been made more famous through TV shows like the CSI series.

-When the flash on the camera is pointed straight at the subject, it will look like most all amateurs’’ and crime scene investigation photos.
+When the Flash on the camera is pointed straight at the subject, it will look like most amateurs’’ crime scene investigation photos.
 In other words, anyone can get this type of photo, which is almost the norm in flash photography.

 When creative directors, art directors, and editors hire professional photographers, an assumption is expected and not always stated.
 People hire a professional photographer to get something different than what they would do with their cameras.
-While picking a unique angle with a different lens may give the client something different, the minute you introduce the straight-on flash, it immediately looks like something they would or could have done themselves very quickly.
+Picking a unique angle with a different lens may give the client something different.
+Still, the minute you introduce the straight-on Flash, it immediately looks like something they would or could have done themselves quickly.

 Lighting has more impact on a photograph than any other aspect of photography.
 Without light, there are no photos, and what kind of light determines much more than whether you can see the subject.
 It helps shape the issue and creates a mood more than a camera angle or lens choice.

-I have mentioned in earlier articles to avoid red eye bouncing your flash off a ceiling or wall.
-What I consider one of the most dramatic types of lighting requires your flash to be off-camera.
+In earlier articles, I mentioned that you should avoid red eye bouncing your Flash off a ceiling or wall.
+What I consider one of the most dramatic types of lighting requires your Flash to be off-camera.

 There are two angles which I like the best.
 First, having the light 45 degrees to either side of the subject relative to the camera gives a lighting effect used by the great artist Rembrandt.
 Rembrandt liked to have the light 45 degrees to the side of the subject relative to his perspective and about 45 degrees above his view.
 If the subject looks straight, you will get a small triangle on the cheek on the opposite side of the light.
 The shape of the nose and brow help create this triangle.
 You may have to ask the subject to move their head slightly to make this work right.